 Stories are important.
-Whether one tells a story to evoke emotion or to gain a new client, there’s a certain simplicity in it that speaks to a lot of people, as everyone has a story to tell.
-Now with technology, there’s digital strorytelling too.
+Whether one tells a story to evoke emotion or to gain a new client, there’s a certain simplicity in it that speaks to a lot of people as everyone has a story to tell.
+Now with technology, there’s digital storytelling, too.

 Digital storytelling is accomplished by combining narration with digital content such as animation, stills, audio, etc. It is very popular these days in schools and educational institutions around the globe.
 In this post, we discuss 10 free tools for creating digital stories for your own purpose in the classroom.